 Electrochemical corrosion by these electrical current sources is rare but can be serious when it occurs.
 Often, this process can contribute to corrosion when other aggressive factors arise.

 The passivation of the steel by the alkalinity would likely allow a certain amount of current discharge from the steel without metal loss.
-The critical factor in this is the resupply of the alkalinity relative to the current drain.
+The critical factor here is the resupply of alkalinity relative to the current drain.

-Instances of stray current corrosion occurring have been recorded.
+Instances of stray-current corrosion have been recorded.
 An example was a jetty where the piles were being cathodically protected, and the reinforced Concrete deck was being used as the system’s negative.

-Unfortunately, several of the piles were electrically discontinuous, and corrosion occurred at a secondary anode point formed on these piles as the current attempted to flow back to the system negatively.
+Unfortunately, several of the piles were electrically discontinuous, and corrosion occurred at a secondary anode point formed on these piles as current attempted to flow back to the system in a negative direction.

 The vast majority of the potential gradients found between different areas of the steel in Concrete are caused by the existence of physical differences or non-uniformities on the surface of the steel reinforcement (different steels, welds, active sites on the steel surface, oxygen availability, and chloride contamination).

-These potential gradients can allow significant electrical current to flow and, under certain circumstances, such as with aggressive ions in the Concrete, cause corrosion of the reinforcement.
+These potential gradients can allow significant electrical current to flow and, under certain circumstances, such as the presence of aggressive ions in the Concrete, cause corrosion of the reinforcement.

-Even though the potential for electrochemical corrosion may exist due to the non-uniformity of the steel in the Concrete.
+Even though electrochemical corrosion may occur due to the non-uniformity of the steel in the Concrete.

-This corrosion is usually prevented, even at nominally (i.e., more harmful in potential than the cathodic area) anodic sites, by the passivated film that forms on the steel surface in the presence of moisture, oxygen, and water-soluble alkaline products formed during the hydration of the cement.
+This corrosion is usually prevented, even at nominally anodic sites (i.e., more anodic than the cathodic area), by the passivated film that forms on the steel surface in the presence of moisture, oxygen, and water-soluble alkaline products formed during cement hydration.

 There are two mechanisms by which the highly alkaline environment and accompanying passivation effect may be destroyed, namely:

-• The reduction of alkalinity is achieved by the leaching of alkaline substances by water or partial neutralisation when reacting with carbon dioxide or other acidic materials.
+- The reduction of alkalinity is achieved by leaching alkaline substances with water or by partial neutralisation when reacting with carbon dioxide or other acidic materials.

 Reduction of alkalinity by reaction with carbon dioxide, as present either in the air or dissolved in water, involves neutralising reactions with the sodium and potassium hydroxides and, subsequently, the calcium system, which is part of the Concrete matrix.